Sarmayeh Bank

-Sarmayeh Bank is a major Iranian banking establishment offering retail, commercial and investment banking services.
-The company was established in 2005 as a part of the government's privatization of the banking system.
+Sarmayeh Bank is an Iranian bank founded in 2005 as part of the government's privatization of the banking system.

 Sarmayeh Bank is listed in Farabourse.
 In 2006, Sarmayeh Bank had an initial equity capital of $365.150 million.
+In 2024, the bank was targeted as part of a cyberattack by IRLeaks on the Iranian banking sector.
+The cyberattack was described as the "worst attack" in Iranian history by Politico.

 Operations

-The bank currently operated throughout the country, housing a total of 153 branches.
-In 2008, the Bank established several branches overseas in the Netherlands, United Arab Emirates and Tajikistan.
+The bank operates a total of 153 branches.
+In 2008, the bank established several branches overseas in the Netherlands, United Arab Emirates and Tajikistan.

-Sarmayeh Bank operates as a private bank in Iran; In addition to offering short and fixed deposit accounts for domestic and overseas clients, The bank also provides financial advisory, letters of credit, treasury, currency exchange, corporate loans syndication, and electronic banking services.
+In 2024, the bank was targeted as part of a cyberattack by IRLeaks on the Iranian banking sector.
+The cyberattack targeted 20 out of 29 Iranian banks including the central bank of Iran.
+The attack was described as the "worst attack" in Iranian history by Politico.

 Shareholders

 Sarmayeh Bank is currently the largest shareholder of the Bank.
 However, the bank currently has over 300,000 other shareholders.